-The site is located approximately midway between Highgate and Archway stations, and the nearest bus stops are located on Highgate West Hill, to the west of the site.
+7.92 The site is located approximately midway between Highgate and Archway stations, and the nearest bus stops are located on Highgate West Hill, to the west of the site.
 Additional bus services are available from Hampstead Lane, to the north of the site.
 Despite this, the site has a PTAL score of 1b, which indicates that it has a very low level of accessibility by public transport.

-Parking/ cycle spaces
+Parking/Cycle spaces

-Fitzroy Park is a private road and is not part of the surrounding Controlled Parking Zone CA-U, which operates between 10am and 12 noon, Monday to Friday.

-The property currently has an area of off-street parking that can accommodate up to 4 vehicles (two outside and two in garaging).

-The Council's parking standards allow up to one space per dwelling in areas such as this.
-However consideration has previously been given to the existing situation which should be taken into account now, and therefore the reprovision of more than one off-street spaces at the property should be acceptable.
+- 7.93 Fitzroy Park is a private road and is not part of the surrounding Controlled Parking Zone CA-U, which operates between 10am and 12 noon, Monday to Friday. - 7.94 The property currently has an area of off-street parking that can accommodate up to 4 vehicles (two outside and two in garaging). - 7.95 The Council's parking standards allow up to one space per dwelling in areas such as this.
+However consideration has previously been given to the existing situation which should again be taken into account now, and therefore the re-provision of more than one off-street spaces at the property should be acceptable.
+It is therefore proposed to retain the four existing off-street parking spaces at the property.

-Given the very poor PTAL rating and the fact that the site is a private road and outside of any controlled parking zone, it is considered that it would not appropriate to require this development to be either car-free or car-capped.

-There is ample room for the secure parking of cycles within the site to a level that would exceed the Council's standards.
+- Given the very poor PTAL rating and the fact that the site is a private road and outside of any controlled parking zone, it is considered that it would not appropriate to require this development to be either car-free or car-capped. - 7.97 There is ample room for the secure parking of cycles within the site to a level that would exceed the Council's standards.
 A condition can secure the provision of cycle parking on any permission granted.

-Construction Traffic Management Plan
+Construction Management Plan